nizmow/business-day-calculator/README.md

 * As usual, working extensively with dates in .NET made me sad about .NET's time libraries.
 For this in production, or anything larger, I'd install Nodatime.
 * I've conveniently ignored timezones, this may cause (very) subtle bugs.
-* In the calculation, I'm not sure my idea of adjusting start and end dates so I can do inclusive maths was the best, because it requires too much nudging later But I don't want this project to take all month, and the tests pass, so for now it'll do...
+* In the calculation, I'm not sure my idea of adjusting start and end dates so I can do inclusive maths was the best, because it requires too much nudging later.
+But I don't want this project to take all month, and the tests pass, so for now it'll do...

 ## TODO